hraponssi/neoPaintingSwitcher/README.md

 neoPaintingSwitch 1.371
 =====================

-This plugin uses the same basic idea as located [here](http://forums.bukkit.org/threads/inactive-edit-paintingswitch-v0-1-choose-paintings-with-ease-672.5788/) and [here] (http://forums.bukkit.org/threads/edit-paintingswitch-v0-4-scroll-through-paintings-1185.24604/).
+This plugin uses the same basic idea as located [here](http://forums.bukkit.org/threads/inactive-edit-paintingswitch-v0-1-choose-paintings-with-ease-672.5788/) and [here](http://forums.bukkit.org/threads/edit-paintingswitch-v0-4-scroll-through-paintings-1185.24604/).

 This plugin was originally created by [Edward Hand](http://forums.bukkit.org/members/edward-hand.13332/) (credit to him!) and also eventually updated by [MadMonkeyCo](http://forums.bukkit.org/members/madmonkeyco.22820/).
 However is was abandoned again and because I use it I needed it working.
 Basically, it simplifies the selecting of paintings and saves alot of time.
 Permissions are supported.